biancadianabalau/dataengeneering.project1/README.md

 - building modular ETL functions
 - loading structured data into Postgres

-The dataset used in this project originates from Kaggle – Retail Supply Chain Sales Dataset, but it was manually split into three separate files (CSV, JSON, and XML formats) to simulate a real-world multi-source ingestion scenario.
+The dataset used in this project originates from Kaggle (Retail Supply Chain Sales Dataset: https://www.kaggle.com/datasets/shandeep777/retail-supply-chain-sales-dataset), but it was manually split into three separate files (CSV, JSON, and XML formats) to simulate a real-world multi-source ingestion scenario.